The Ten Best Darts Players Of All Time

 • Major Title Wins – 22

-Bristow was also integral in the career of Phil Taylor, sponsoring the young Stoke star early in his career, in the belief he would go on to be a World Champion.
+Bristow was also integral in the early career of Phil Taylor, sponsoring the young Stoke-on-Trent star when he was struggling to become a professional.
+The Crafty Cockney believed Taylor would go on to be a World Champion.
 Bristow was right.
+He was a leading force in the formation of the WDC, which would eventually become the PDC.

 Michael van Gerwen Career Honours